carloscm/gossie/README.md

 ### Import

-Gossie uses the Go 1.0 packaging conventions.
+Gossie follows the Go 1.0 packaging conventions.
 Import Gossie into your code like this:

 ```Go
 import (